suleka96/CitationReferenceRetriever/README.md

 It is a simple application that, when given a paper, retrieves information about papers that were cited in the concerning paper and also information about the papers that have referenced the concerning paper.
 This was done using the [semanticscholar API](http://api.semanticscholar.org/).

+Considering a single paper, we will record the title and the year of the cited/referenced papers and also of the paper being evaluated itself. we will also go through this list of obtained papers and find each paper's cited and referenced papers as well.
+The cited and referenced information will be recorded in separate files for each paper.
+Furthermore, information about all the evaluated papers will be written in a separate file called "paperData".
+All this information can be found inside the "papers" folder which is nested inside a folder named "ResearchPapers" in your root directory.
+The original json files will also be saved inside a folder named "json" which is also nested inside the "ReserchPapers" folder.

 <h2>Dependencies</h2>

 Before running this code you need to install the [Requests package](https://pypi.org/project/requests/) into your machine or IDE.